Skip to the main content.

 It’s never a good idea to employ someone to do your pitching or to outsource this in any way.
 You know your business better than anyone, so you don’t need to pay someone to tell the story you already know.

 All you need is a good-quality investment deck.
-If you’re not particularly design or tech-savvy, it’s quite affordable to get someone to do it for you.
+If you’re not particularly design or tech-savvy, download our free pitch deck template.
+It's inspired by the best examples we could find!

 Use your network and make use of the contacts your contacts have!
 It’s often a case of, "I know someone, who knows someone", and most of the time that gets you in front of (and impress) an investor who is willing to throw a fair chunk of cash your way.